 The Importance of Diversity

 The importance of diversity is that if our ingredients – the people we hire and the ideas we encourage – are stale and monotonous, our business will be stale and monotonous – and our competitors will crush us.
+A competitor with even the slightest positive differentiation will immediately appear better than us.

 Research by McKinsey & Company bears this out.
 In 2017, they examined the gender and ethnic diversity of the top and bottom performing public companies: